ENG-CJ/TodoApp_Flutter/README.md

 visit flutter  main site, and make sure all dependencies are in place, in case erros run this command <kbd> flutter pub get</kbd> in your terminal space

 # VISUAL
-Solarized dark             |  Solarized Ocean         |  Desig :-------------------------:|:-------------------------:
+Solarized dark             |  Solarized Ocean         |
+:-------------------------:|:-------------------------:
 ![](1.png)  |  ![](2.png)